mikejac/node-red-contrib-google-smarthome/README.md

   `Private Key`: Full path to private SSL key file, e.g. `privkey.pem` from Let's Encrypt.

+    Note: Certificates are automatically reloaded after renewal.
+You don't need to restart Node-RED.

 **Local Fulfillment**

   `Scan Type`: The service discovery method to use.
 Must match what is set in the *Actions on Google* project.